letter28/Zavrsni/README.md

 - added graphical represantation of available data
 - added some styling (background color, text colors, centering)
 - added graphical and textual representation of live data
+- added date picker range for both graph and table data

 The next steps in the project:
-- add feature of pulling the data from the db requested by the user (range option)
+- add data download option